bbazaglia/42-so_long/readme.md

 	-- There is a valid path in the map (it is possible to collect every collectible present on the map and then then exit).

-	Here I used the *flood fill algorithm*, and as it modifies the map, I created a copy of the matrix specifically for this purpose.
+	Here I used the <strong>flood fill algorithm</strong>, and as it modifies the map, I created a copy of the matrix specifically for this purpose.

 4- I use the graphic library to display an window and load the images.